RINEARN/vnano/README.md

 ### 2. Compile the Example Application

-Let us compile the simple example code of host Java application which executes a script code by using Vnano Engine:
+Let's compile the simple example code of host Java application which executes a script code by using Vnano Engine:

     javac Example.java